jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 ### Stop Execution State

 The __Stop__ execution state is not as dangerous as the Stop execution command.
-The __Stop__ execution command might end a procedure right in the middle.
+The __Stop__ execution command might end a command right in the middle.
 But if an executable object has not been run yet, it also has the __Stop__ state.
 After pressing __Stop__, a command might indeed also end  up in the __Stop__ state, but a command also has this state if it has not been run before.

 ### Finished Execution State